-Cameco alone will have to purchase over 20 million lbs of uranium this year as they are no longer producing at McArthur River and Cigar Lake which will put upward pressure on the spot price.
+Cameco alone will have to purchase tens of millions of pounds of uranium this year as they are no longer producing at McArthur River and Cigar Lake which will put upward pressure on the spot price.

 Furthermore, nuclear utilities can no longer bank on available uranium through the mid-term market as they have in the last few years as the carry-trade is unravelling with heightened volatility and decreasing mobile inventories.
 This will force them back to the table to negotiate longer term, higher priced contracts with the miners.